 - Press BW 2 - Then Tolerance.
-Enter a value in dB between 0 and 10 using the numeric keypad, the Tolerance of 0 will never be achieve, so the Max Readings will always be made.
+Enter a value in dB between 0 and 10 using the numeric keypad, the ▲▼ arrows, or the rotary knob.
+Tolerance of 0 will never be achieve, so the Max Readings will always be made.
+Press Enter - Then Max Readings.
+Enter a value between 1 and 20 using the numeric keypad, the ▲ ▼ arrows, or the rotary knob.
 Press Enter